InsaneIshita/Vrinda-Store-Sales-Analysis/README.md

 The objective of this project is to analyze the sales data of Vrinda Store in order to provide actionable insights that can help improve their sales performance.

 📑Dataset:
-The dataset was sourced from Kaggle: Vrinda Store Dataset
+The dataset was sourced from Kaggle: https://www.kaggle.com/datasets/nisshaachoudhary/store-data-analysis-using-ms-excel/data

 🔍Steps Taken: